jfrog/DevSecOpsDayEMEA2023/multisite-replication-and-distribution/lab-distribution/README.md

-# DISTROBUTION LAB  - Create a build, a release bundle and distribute it to an edge node.
+# DISTRIBUTION LAB  - Create a build, a release bundle and distribute it to an edge node.

 ## Prerequisites
 A working training lab setup